hadiindrawan/automation-api-generator/README.md

 ### /tests/data

 Folder to store data required for the tests.
-By default, it will be empty, you can easily configure it based on your needs.
+By default, there is an empty `file` folder.
+You can easily configure it based on your needs.

 ### /tests/helper

 Folder to store required functions or methods for global use.
-Default will be filled with `requestHelper.js`.
-You may ignore this file and create a new file for your use.
+Default will be filled with `request.helper.js` file (you may ignore this file) and `general.helper.js` file (you can create your method needed here).

 ### /tests/pages